-Summer should feel like a break … not a breakdown of everything you’ve worked so hard to build.
-But if you’ve ever hit vacation mode only to spiral into “all-or-nothing” eating, sleeping, and exercise habits … you’re not alone.
+Summer should feel like a break, not a breakdown of your healthy habits.
+But if you hit vacation mode only to spiral into an “all-or-nothing” cycle with your food, sleep, and exercise, you’re not alone.

-The good news?
-Self-care doesn’t have to mean staying perfectly “on track.”
-It’s about honoring your body, your season, and your sanity.
+The good news is that self-care does not mean staying perfectly on track 100% of the time.
+It’s about honoring your changing body, your schedule, and your sanity.

-Here are five low-pressure ways to make summertime self care work for you without the guilt, rigidity or food rules.
+Here are five low-pressure ways to make menopause self care work for you this summer without the guilt or rigid rules:

-- Saying “no thanks” to plans that drain you
+- Saying “no thanks” to plans that drain your energy

-Self care is whatever makes your body feel safe, nourished, and at peace.
+True health is about whatever makes your body feel safe, nourished, and at peace.

 Want some help figuring out what that looks like for you?
 Download the free Self-Care Checklist below for simple, realistic ideas that actually fit your life.